+St Gerard's Catholic Primary and Nursery School manages and improves the physical environment of the school buildings and grounds to meet the needs of a range of disabled students currently on roll and prospective students.
 The needs of future cohorts and any staff appointed with disabilities will be assessed and provision made as they arise.
-Annual reviews of physical accessibility will be undertaken.
+Annual reviews of physical accessibility are undertaken.